OldSmurf56/xpeng/README.md

 ### Home Assistant

 My solution relies on a Home Assistant installation with both MQTT and Node Red, so ensure that you have both installed and configured.
+Remember to update the NodeRed code to point to your local MQTT broker information.
+My code assumes Localhost which points to my broker's IP, username and password.

 ## Next steps